 Widely referred to as The Garden City, Christchurch has an abundance of outdoor parks and reserves.
 Extending into Canterbury these gardens and parks offer colourful flora backdrops to wander aimlessly through or have a picnic amongst.

 Hagley Park is one of the most notable inner-city greenspaces in Christchurch and is home to the Christchurch Botanic Gardens.
 The expansive area has century-old trees; a network of pathways for runners, cyclists and walkers; a fitness circuit; and hosts floral shows during spring.

 Where can you study English in Christchurch?

-If you think Christchurch is sounding like a pretty cool place to live while studying English in New Zealand, then check out these English New Zealand member schools based in The Garden City.
+If you think Christchurch is sounding like a pretty cool place to live while studying English in New Zealand, then check out our English New Zealand member school based in The Garden City.

 The Christchurch CCEL English language school is part of the beautiful University of Canterbury campus.
 Made up of 22 classrooms CCEL puts a focus on keeping the number of students in each class low to optimise learning conditions.
 English courses available here include Cambridge Exam Preparation, TESOL and General English.